You know, between things like looking the other way in regards to education (I'm

 And, so far, utterly useless.

-Now before I get into stem cell research, understand that, like Bush, the political cartoonists mentioned above aren't stupid, just uninformed or ignorant.
+Now before I get into stem cell research, understand that, like Bush, the political cartoonists mentioned above aren't stupid, just uninformed or ignorant or they don't care because Republican.
 I laugh

 at their ignorance but that's only because they are cartoonists.
 Of course, for some of them to keep writing about it like they actually KNOW what they are talking about (Steve Sack, Mike Keefe), could be considered stupid, or at least willfully